John Lewis sales rise as shoppers get Christmas feeling

-LONDON John Lewis, the UK's biggest department store group, showed its partial resilience to tough macro headwinds with a 4.4 percent rise in sales last week as its customers started their preparations for Christmas.
+LONDON Nov 11 John Lewis , the UK's biggest department store group, showed its partial resilience to tough macro headwinds with a 4.4 percent rise in sales last week as its customers started their preparations for Christmas.

-The employee-owned business said on Friday sales at its department stores were 72 million pounds in the week to November 5, up from 69 million pounds last year.
+The employee-owned business said on Friday sales at its department stores were 72 million pounds ($114.3 million) in the week to Nov.
+5, up from 69 million pounds last year.

 Sales excluding VAT sales tax increased 2.6 percent.